Power Users: Gemma Peplow of Sky News discusses Headline Testing

 The Headline Testing tool has been a bit of a life-changer!
 Before it was introduced, we would change headlines in our CMS if we felt there was a stronger line or a story needed a push; if the story then shot up the rankings, you would know you had made the right decision but it wasn’t always obvious.
 Now we can see the results in real time and have definitive answers on what works — and what doesn’t.
 It’s great to be able to see immediately how a good headline appeals to the audience.

 Q: What’s the most interesting thing about testing headlines (in general)?

-Also, because Chartbeat rates quality clicks it’s good to see that clickbait isn’t the answer!
+Because Chartbeat rates quality clicks, it’s good to see that clickbait isn’t the answer!